List of tallest buildings in Chicago: Mega-developments

+Future

+Chicago's tallest proposed building is the Tribune East Tower, to be built on the eastern side of the famed Tribune Tower; at 1,442 ft (440 m), it would overtake Trump International Hotel and Tower as the city's second-tallest building.
+Plans were approved in 2020, although no construction has begun.
+By the mid-2020s, Chicago had seen a considerable decrease in the rate of new skyscrapers being built.
+High construction costs and interest rates have sharply reduced the number of new condominium projects downtown.
+By 2025, the only project taller than 400 feet (122 m) under construction is 400 Lake Shore, on the site of the failed Chicago Spire.
+The project's North Tower will reach a height of 875 ft (267 m).
+400 Lake Shore will feature a staggering silhouette formed by outdoor terraces on its glass and stone exterior.

+Cityscape

+Map of tallest buildings

+This map shows the location of skyscrapers taller than 492 feet (150 m) in Chicago.
+With the exception of two residential towers, Park Place Tower and Park Tower Condominiums, all of them are located in Downtown Chicago.
+Each marker is colored by the decade of the skyscraper's completion.

 Tallest buildings

 This list ranks completed Chicago skyscrapers that stand at least 492 ft tall, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year of completion.

 Tallest buildings by pinnacle height

 This list ranks Chicago skyscrapers based on their pinnacle height, which includes radio masts and antennas.
 Standard architectural height measurement, which excludes antennas in building height, is included for comparative purposes.
 The "Year" column indicates the year in which a building was completed.